sous-chefs/graphite/README.md

 ## Recipes
 ### default

 No-op, assuming cookbook inclusion in a custom wrapper.

 ### packages

 Just install all packages, carbon and web

 ### carbon

 Install all carbon packages, setup the graphite user, storage paths and write the carbon configuration.
 Does not start any services.

+### web

+Set up just about everything for graphite web, except configure it and start the service.
+Use the `graphite_web_config` resource and the `uwsgi` recipe for those two things.

+Some of this weirdness may not really be needed, so send us a PR if you fix it before us.
+For example, I'd love some way to remove that execute block for selinux and there's probably a better way to manage all those files and directories.

+### uwsgi

+Start a uwsgi runit service for graphite-web.
+That's it.

+### Various internal recipes

+View the code for additional stub recipes that perform smaller pieces of functionality such as setup the user or install specific packages, the all begin with an underscore `_`.

+It's like a treasure hunt.

 ## Custom Resources